thiagobruch/amazon_shopping_list_scrape/README.md

 # Amazon Shopping List Scraper
 ** This project is based on (https://github.com/jtbnz/amazon_shopping_list/) by https://github.com/jtbnz **

-The project scrapes the Amazon Shopping List page and add the items to the Home Assistant Shopping List (todo list) every 3 minutes (this can be changed inthe file script.sh)
+The project scrapes the Amazon Shopping List page and add the items to the Home Assistant Shopping List (todo list) every 3 minutes (this can be changed in the file script.sh)
-* This is a one way sync only from Amazon List to Home Assistant and it only adds item to Home Assistant.
+* This is a one-way sync only from Amazon List to Home Assistant and it only adds item to Home Assistant.
 It does not remove items from Home Assistant (even if removed from Amazon Shopping List)

-### Important - Do no skip this step<BR>
+### Important - Do not skip this step<BR>
 You will need the Amazon Email and Password that you use to Login, the OTP Secret Key and the Home Assistant Webhook URL.
 Please find the instructions on how to get the OTP Secret Key and the Home Assistant Webhook URL: